sunjit10/api/README.md

   }
 ```
 As shown above, the line that makes it work is `review(id: ID!): Review`

+The above allows you to return a single review for a given ID (and that ID cannot be null)

 In Apollo Explorer, you would so something like: